Family HYPOPOMIDAE Eigenmann 1912 (Bluntnose Knifefishes)

 Hypopomus Gill 1864 etymology not explained and no description given, presumably hypó (Gr. ὑπό), under or beneath (i.e., ventral), and pomus, from pṓma (Gr. πῶμα), lid or cover, i.e., operculum, perhaps referring to anus situated under gill opening

-Hypopomus artedi (Kaup 1856) patronym not identified but almost certainly in honor of Swedish naturalist Peter Artedi (1705–1735), widely known as the “father of ichthyology” [presumably a noun in apposition, without the patronymic “i”]
+Hypopomus artedi (Kaup 1856) patronym not identified but almost certainly in honor of Swedish naturalist Peter Artedi (1705–1735), widely known as the “father of ichthyology” [presumably a noun in apposition, without the genitive “i”]

 Microsternarchus Fernández-Yépez 1968 micro-, from mikrós (Gr. μικρός), small, presumably referring to size of M. bilineatus (up to 82.8 mm TL); sternarchus, a common suffix in knifefish taxonomy, from Sternarchus Bloch & Schneider 1801 (=Apteronotus, Apteronotidae), stérnon (Gr. στέρνον), breast or chest (especially of men), and archós (Gr. ἀρχός), anus, referring to placement of anal opening near breast of Apteronotus albifrons